ocp1006/bank-hapoalim-credit-card-totaler/README.md

 # Bank Hapoalim's Credit Card Totaler Extension

-A browser extension that calculates and displays the total amount of all external credit card charges on Bank Hapolaim's website.
+This extension automatically aggregates the balances of external credit cards displayed on Bank Hapoalim's website into a single total.
+Now, you no longer have to manually add up card amounts – see the combined balance at a glance right above the card details!

 ![Screenshot of Extension](./screenshot/screenshot.jpg)